SU-SWS/stanford_benefits/README.md

 The Stanford Benefits module is used to compare different employee benefits side by side and maintain the different in the Medical Benefits and Dental Benefits content types.

+Installation Playbook
+---

+The Stanford Benefits module is has some custom settings that need to be applied for the it to work correctly.
+Here are the steps needed to get the module configured for production.

+1)

 Troubleshooting
 ---